gfngfn/Sesterl/README.md

   language: String
     # The minimum version of Sesterl required by the package.
+    # Example: "v0.2.0"
+    # The Sesterl compiler refers to this field for checking that
+    # the compiler is backward-compatible with the required version.
     # This field is optional.
 No check will be performed if omitted.

   source_directories: Array<String>